AFIB Investors Have Opportunity to Lead Acutus Medical, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 12, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Acutus Medical, Inc. ("Acutus" or the "Company") (NASDAQ: AFIB).
+LOS ANGELES, April 14, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Acutus Medical, Inc. ("Acutus" or the "Company") (NASDAQ: AFIB).

 Class Period: May 13, 2021 – November 11, 2021